-The 2020 National Budget Law (the "2020 Budget") includes further commitments to those set forth in the 2019 National Budget Law (the "2019 Budget") adopted in an effort to decrease the fiscal deficit as a percentage of GDP.
-The 2020 Budget contemplates a primary surplus for the Central Government of 0.8% of estimated GDP and an overall deficit for the Central Government of 2.2% of estimated GDP in 2020, with a 6.0% increase in tax collections as compared to the 2019 Budget (an additional 0.9% of estimated 2020 GDP).
-In addition, the 2020 Budget increases allocations to public education, public health and safety, and social programs.
-The 2020 Budget was prepared assuming an estimated price of US\$59.10 per barrel of West Texas Intermediate (WTI) oil in the international market.
+The 2020 National Budget Law (the "2020 Budget") was amended on June 23, 2020 pursuant to Law No. 68-20 to address the effects of COVID-19 on the Dominican economy (the "June Budget for 2020").
+The June Budget for 2020 contemplated a primary surplus for the Budgetary Government of 1.3% of estimated GDP and an overall deficit for the Budgetary Government of 4.5% of estimated GDP in 2020, with total revenues expected to reach 14.5% of estimated 2020 GDP, a 10.8% decrease in revenue collections as compared to the 2019 Budget (a reduction equivalent to 1.7% of estimated 2020 GDP).
+The decrease in revenue estimates is mainly due to the reduction in private entity operations as result of the COVID-19 pandemic and the implementation of several temporary measures by the tax authorities to alleviate taxpayers' cash flow required, including the postponement and exemption from tax obligations.
+In addition, the June Budget for 2020 increases allocations to households prepared assuming an average price of US\$30.10 per barrel of West Texas Intermediate (WTI) oil in the international market and gold prices of US\$1,600 per troy ounce.